 resolves

-that GADSS elements shall use frequency bands which have already been provided for safety purposes;
+that GADSS elements shall use frequency bands which have already been allocated on a primary basis and have been provided for safety purposes;

 Progress of discussion during CPM19-2 on the Agenda Item

 The complied document of input contributions to this meeting was prepared by SWG1.10 chairman and was reviewed up to the method section on Tuesday period 1.
 Next meeting will be held on Wednesday period 1 for the discussion of the remaining part of the document as well as unresolved issues e.g. where to include USA's proposal.